Master of Osteopathic Medicine

 The Master of Osteopathic Medicine is designed to develop a critical evaluation of the theory and practice of osteopathy and to produce primary care health practitioners who are able to solve complex problems and think rigorously and independently.
 The degree is built on a contemporary professional model that integrates the principles of evidence-based practice with a holistic paradigm of patient-centred health care.

 The Master of Osteopathic Medicine is the second stage of a professional-entry-level program that aims to produce graduates who are eligible to register as practitioners of osteopathic medicine.
-The first stage is the Southern Cross University Bachelor of Clinical Sciences (with the double major Osteopathic Studies/Human Structure and Function), or the Bachelor of Clinical Sciences (Osteopathic Studies) commencing in 2017; or an equivalent award from another institution.
+The first stage is the Southern Cross University Bachelor of Clinical Sciences (with the double major Osteopathic Studies/Human Structure and Function), or the Bachelor of Clinical Sciences (Osteopathic Studies) or an equivalent award from another institution.

 The Master of Osteopathic Medicine aims to produce graduates who are eligible to register as practitioners of osteopathic medicine.
 Southern Cross University is seeking to increase the number of graduate osteopaths in order to meet community demand.
 Osteopathy Australia estimates a national shortage of osteopaths that will remain in effect for the foreseeable future.

 The Master of Osteopathic Medicine is accredited by the Osteopathy Board of Australia.
 Graduates may apply to become a registered osteopath.

 Graduates of the course are eligible for professional membership with Osteopathy Australia (OA).